awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 1. For **Mount targets**, you create one or more mount targets for your file system\.
 For each mount target, set the following properties:
    + **Availability zone** – By default, a mount target is configured in each Availability Zone in an AWS Region\.
 If you don't want a mount target in a particular Availability Zone, choose **Remove** to delete the mount target for that zone\.
 Create a mount target in every Availability Zone that you plan to access your file system from – there is no cost to do so\.
    + **Subnet ID** – Choose from the available subnets in an Availability Zone\.
 The default subnet is preselected\.
    + **IP Address** – By default, Amazon EFS chooses the IP address automatically from the available addresses in the subnet\.
 Or, you can enter a specific IP address that's in the subnet\.
-Although mountstarget have a single IP address, they are redundant, highly available network resources\.
+Although mount targets have a single IP address, they are redundant, highly available network resources\.
    + **Security groups** – You can specify one or more security groups for the mount target\.
 For more information, see [Using Security Groups for Amazon EC2 Instances and Mount Targets](network-access.md)\.

      To add another security group, or to change the security group, choose **Choose security groups** and add another security group from the list\.
 If you don't want to use the default security group, you can delete it\.
 For more information, see [Creating security groups](accessing-fs-create-security-groups.md)\.